-I was born in Porto Alegre, Southern Brazil, where I studied music composition at the Federal University of Rio Grande do Sul (UFRGS).
+I was born in Porto Alegre, Southern Brazil, where I studied at the Federal University of Rio Grande do Sul (UFRGS).
 In 2005, I joined the UFRGS Grupo de Estudos Musicais (Music Studies Group) as an undergraduate research assistant.
 The Group, coordinated by Maria Elizabeth Lucas, is an interdisciplinary collective focused on ethnomusicological research.
-From 2005 to 2008, I attended weekly meetings with faculty and graduate students working on a range of topics.
-I became more closely involved with two doctoral projects: Marília Raquel Albornoz’s study of children songs among the Mbyá-Guarani, and Luciana Prass’s research with Quilombola Afro-Brazilian communities.
-Both projects were deeply invested in participatory research design and in connecting cultural rights, community memory, and struggles over land ownership.
-I continue associated with the UFRGS ethnomusicology group as an affiliated researcher.

 In 2008, after finishing my Bachelor of Music at UFRGS, I moved to the US to start my graduate studies with Veit Erlmann at UT-Austin.
 My Master’s thesis is an ethnographic study of visual music (from abstract cinema to liquid shows, from DJ/VJ performances to software development) as it evolved in Los Angeles (where I conducted fieldwork in 2009).

-I’m an Assistant Professor in the Department for Performance Studies at Texas A&M University.
+I’m an Assistant Professor in the Department of Performance Studies at Texas A&M University.

 interests: actor-network theory, sound studies, performance studies, governmentality, public administration, law